-As some of you know, I have been teaching through II Corinthians, and the Lord has been using so much of what the Apostle Paul says in this letter to encourage my own heart, that I want to draw your attention tonight to a very important portion of this letter, and that’s back in II Corinthians chapter 2.
-II Corinthians chapter 2.
-We’re gonna be looking at verses 12-17, and I think you’re going to find this a wonderfully helpful and encouraging portion of Scripture.
+As some of you know, I have been teaching through 2 Corinthians, and the Lord has been using so much of what the apostle Paul says in this letter to encourage my own heart, that I want to draw your attention tonight to a very important portion of this letter, and that’s back in 2 Corinthians chapter 2 – 2 Corinthians chapter 2.
+We’re going to be looking at verses 12 to 17, and I think you’re going to find this a wonderfully helpful and encouraging portion of Scripture.

 My dear Jim,

 I’m through.
 Yesterday, I handed in my resignation to take effect at once.
 This morning I began work for The Land Company.
 I’ll not return to the pastorate.
 I think I can see into your heart as you read these words and behold not a little disappointment, if not disgust.
 I don’t blame you at all, for I’m somewhat disgusted with myself.
 Do you recall the days in seminary when we talked of the future and painted pictures of what we were to do for the kingdom of God?
 We saw the boundless need for unselfish Christian service and longed to be out among men doing our part toward the world’s redemption.

 I’ll never forget that last talk on the night before graduation.
 You were off to the foreign field, and I was off to pastor my church.
 We had brave dreams of usefulness, and you have realized yours.
 As I look back across 25 years, I can see some lives that I have helped and some things which I have been permitted to do that are worthwhile.
 But sitting here tonight, I am more than half convinced that God never intended me to be a minister.
 If He did, I’m not big enough and brave enough to pay the price.
 And even if it leads you to write me down a coward, I’m going to tell you why I’ve quit.